 While in management now, Freeman comes from a marketing background, having served as the director of marketing at the Los Angeles Memorial Coliseum and Sports Arena, Pittsburgh’s Mellon Arena and the Richmond Coliseum and Mosque Theater.

-Freeman is active in the community serving on boards with both the Metro Denver Sports Commission and the Denver Civic Ventures Inc., the public purpose board of the Downtown Denver Partnership.
+Freeman is active in the community serving on boards with Denver City Lax, the Metro Denver Sports Commission and the Denver Civic Ventures Inc., the public purpose board of the Downtown Denver Partnership.